The Flying Luna Clipper: Background

 Ikko Ono is a graphic designer who worked as the cover artist for MSX Magazine from 1986.
 He also had his own column called Ikko's Gallery about using the computer as a tool for illustration.
-Many of the illustrations he created for the magazine depict characters seen the film.
+Many of the illustrations he created for the magazine depict characters seen in the film.
 Later he had another column called Ikko's Theatre about short films which served as the basis for The Flying Luna Clipper.
 It was first announced in the May 1987 issue of the magazine to celebrate the fifth anniversary of the publication, and according to the same magazine, was released via home video on 1 October of that year, and was featured again in Ikko's Theatre the following month.

 Legacy

 A revived run of MSX Magazine was published between 2002 and 2005.
 A special limited edition of the magazine published a series of 12 artworks in December 2003 by Ohno featuring characters from the film entitled "The Flying Luna Clipper 2004", followed by a calendar featuring the art for that year.
 However, a sequel was never created.
 The film remained obscure until December 2015 when a LaserDisc copy was uploaded online by Matt Hawkins, after which it steadily grew in popularity.
+In 2019, Hawkins screened it theatrically at the Wonderville arcade in New York City, doing so again a year later in 2020.